eiokonji/ludobots_cs349/README.md

 ## How Was It Made
 - Attached links randomly as long as below set ```maxLinks``` variable.
-- Avoided self intersection by mapping to dict and crosschecking dict.
+- Avoided self intersection by mapping to dict and crosschecking (1) link location and (2) link size in dict.
 - Calculated joint location and spawned new links at those locations.

 ## How Can You Replicate It